CHaerem/NationsNavigator/README.md

 Merges to `main` publish the production site.
 Each pull request is deployed as a temporary preview so you can verify your changes before they go live.
 The workflow posts a comment on the PR with the preview URL for convenience.
-The preview site lives under `pr-<number>` at the repository Pages domain.
+The workflow takes the deployment's `page_url` output and ensures it points to `pr-<number>` on the repository Pages domain.
 It relies on the `pull_request_target` event so the action has permission to create the comment.